boucadair/WG-Charters/onions.md

 For the purposes of this WG, the term "Abstraction" refers to the process of defining simplified, high-level constructs that represent network and service-level capabilities.
 Abstraction enables interaction between management components, and automation of management systems without directly exposing the underlying device-specific implementations.

-To achieve this goal, the ONIONS WG will serve as the focal point for network and service abstraction modeling in the IETF.
-The WG's activities include:
+To achieve this goal, the ONIONS WG will serve as the focal point for network and service abstraction modeling in the IETF and undertake the following activities:

 1. Providing a comprehensive overview of operational needs and motivations for network and service abstractions,
 1. Coordinating service and network abstraction work, including interactions with underlying device YANG data models,
 1. Maintaining YANG data models for network and service abstractions,
 1. Evaluating whether YANG data model activities in (3) necessitate changing the Automating Service and Network Management Framework defined in RFC 8969.

+In addition to these, the WG will also address:

 Operators commonly expose service abstractions through APIs built from YANG data models; the ONIONS WG will provide guidance and requirements for making these YANG-based service APIs automatable and consumable by external systems in a predictable and interoperable manner across systems and vendors, including upper-layer Operations and Business Support Systems (OSS/BSS).
 The WG will develop guidelines for integrating IETF YANG data models with frameworks developed outside of the IETF (e.g., TMF640), focusing on API-based integration.
 Additionally, the WG will assess the applicability of these abstractions to accommodate specific operational use cases and deployments, ensuring relevance to real-world environments.